 The ART is not subject to federal or state income taxes.
-The ART is not aware of any transactions or events up to and including December 31, 2007 that would subject it to federal or state income taxes.
-Further, the ART has no unrecognized income tax benefits as of December 31, 2007 nor are there any amounts required to be included in the financial statements for interest or penalties on unrecognized income tax benefits.
+The ART is not aware of any transactions or events up to and including December 31, 2008 that would subject it to federal or state income taxes.
+Further, the ART has no unrecognized income tax benefits as defined in Financial Accounting Standards Board Interpretation 48 as of December 31, 2008 and 2007 nor are there any amounts required to be included in the financial statements for interest or penalties on unrecognized income tax benefits.

 The Plan and Declaration provide that, for federal income tax purposes, the ART was deemed to be formed in two steps.
 The contribution by Adelphia of \$25 million for the purpose of pursuing the Causes of Action, the Causes of Action and any and all other property transferred to the ART (together, the "ART Property") were treated first as a deemed transfer of the ART Property to the holders of claims and equity interests who receive interests in the ART ("Interests") (in proportion to the fair market values of the Interests they receive).
 This was followed by a deemed transfer by each such holder of its interest in the ART Property to the ART, in exchange for Interests.
-All Interests allocated to holders of disputed claims and equity interests ("DC/EI Holders") are deemed transferred to a reserve and an election will be made pursuant to the Plan and U.S. Treasury Regulations Section 1.468B-9(c) to treat such reserve as a "disputed ownership fund" (the "ART DOF").
-The ART DOF and not the DC/EI Holders will be treated as the owner of these reserved Interests.